 Iowa plans to reduce taxes.
-They should rethink this and recognize the need to support things such as public schools and public transportation.
-These and others for the common good should be a priority,
+They should rethink this and recognize the need to support things such as public schools and Income, sales, and tobacco taxes public transportation.
+These and others for the common good should be a priority, Neither of those.
+Especially not Uber